What The Town Council Does

 - To provide buildings for public meetings.
 (Leominster Town Council provides a substantial annual grant towards the running of Leominster Community Centre).

 - To encourage visitors and tourists.
-(Leominster Town Council provides a Town Guide brochure which is distributed by the Tourist Information Centre and various hotels, guest houses, restaurants and cafes).
+(Leominster Town Council runs the Leominster Tourist Information Centre at 11 Corn Square in Leominster).

 - To contribute financially to traffic calming schemes.